Toxytod/Horreum/content/3. ExAcademia/Personal Finance/Jobs/Room Sublet/Sublet Rates.md

 	- **BIC/SWIFT:** ISYBITMM
 	- **Bank Name:** Isybank by Intesa San Paolo, Italy

 Any amount of cash above 50€ is not accepted for safety reasons.
-Also Paypal payments above 10€ are not accepted if the customer does not reserve to pay the respective fees, around 3% of the total sum.
+Also Paypal payments above 10€ are not accepted if the customer does not reserve to pay the respective fees, around 4% of the total sum.

+Cash payments over 50€ are accepted for the deposit only if the guest agrees on the schedule constrains for the pay-back.
+If that does not fit and/or the guest checks out later than planned, it will result in a detraction from the deposit of 15€.